josephxbrick/documentorganizer/README.md

 ## The section-title symbol

-The section-title symbol displays the title of a section on an artboard.
+Instances of the section-title symbol display the title of a section on an artboard and denote the beginning of a new section. **Important**: these instances are to be used *only* on section-heading pages.
+If you want to display the current section's name on each page belonging to a section, use instances of the current-section symbol.
+(See below.)

 The section-title symbol must contain a text override named `<sectionTitle>`.
 It doesn't matter what the symbol itself is named, nor what any instance of the symbol is named.
 Placing an instance of this symbol on an artboard will make it show up as a section in the TOC.